gocolly/site/content/docs/best_practices/distributed.md

 Visited URL and cookie data are stored in-memory by default.
 This is handy for short living scraper jobs, but it can be a serious limitation when dealing with large scale or long running crawling jobs.

 Colly has the ability to replace the default in-memory storage with any storage backend which implements [colly/storage.Storage](https://godoc.org/github.com/gocolly/colly/storage#Storage) interface.
-Check out [docs/best_practices/storage](existing storages).
+Check out [existing storages](/docs/best_practices/storage).